all-birds birds

 Calls and Songs

-The males courtship and territorial call is a series of Mournful cooing notes with the second note having a little more emphasis.
+Sometimes mistaken for an owl, the male's courtship and territorial call is a series of cooing notes.
 It sounds like coah cooo cooo coo.
-The call is often mistaken for that of an owl.
-A shorter call is used by both adults near the nest.
-There is also a whistling twitter.
-This is usually heard when they take off.
+Both adults give a shorter call like oowa when near the nest.
+There is also a whistling twitter when they take off.

 Hear Mourning Dove Sound